zilveer/article-poker-planning-php-websocket/README.md

 But I don't want to request my RestApi every second to check if state has changed.

-I want the RestApi notify me when an user votes and when all users voted so I can display informations as soon as it is available.

 ### Display user vote in real time

+**The need**: I want the RestApi notify me when an user votes and when all users voted so I can display informations as soon as it is available.

 How we will achieve that ?